Scottish Catholic International Aid Fund

-The Scottish Catholic International Aid Fund, better known by its acronym SCIAF, is the official aid and development agency of the Roman Catholic Church in Scotland.
+The Scottish Catholic International Aid Fund, better known by its acronym SCIAF, is the official aid and development agency of the Catholic Church in Scotland.
 Established in 1965, SCIAF now works in eight countries across Asia, Africa and Latin America and providing assistance to vulnerable people.
 SCIAF works with partner organisations and has responded to humanitarian disasters with emergency provisions and support.
 In Scotland, SCIAF raises awareness of the underlying causes of global poverty and injustice, work that includes visiting schools.

+As a Catholic agency, SCIAF is a member of the global Caritas Internationalis confederation and its subregion Caritas Europa as well as of CIDSE and the Scottish NGO network Scotland's International Development Alliance.

 History

 SCIAF was set up in 1965 by Monsignor John Rooney and teacher John McKee with funds of £8,000.
 Efforts that had begun at a parish level were quickly endorsed by the Bishops' Conference of Scotland.
 In 1980, the organisation raised a record £212,000 for the third world.

 When the 2004 Indian Ocean earthquake and tsunami occurred, SCIAF were quick in announcing a £25,000 donation to partner agencies.
 In 2007, the Scottish Government announced £250,000 would be given to SCIAF to help assist people affected by the war in Darfur.

 A response to a drought in the Horn and east of Africa, an emergency appeal raised £1.1 million.
 In 2013, SCIAF launched an emergency appeal to help people in the Philippines who were affected by Typhoon Haiyan.

 In 2015, as SCIAF marked their fiftieth anniversary, their international work included supporting almost 100 projects that provided emergency aid and assistance across at least fifteen countries in Africa, Asia and Latin America.

 In 2017, SCIAF worked with Caritas Bangladesh to deliver aid to Rohingya refugees in Bangladesh who had fled Myanmar.
 The following year, in conjunction with Caritas Indonesia it responded with aid after the Sulawesi earthquake and tsunami.
 SCIAF has helped vulnerable young people in Uganda.

 As of 2022, outwith Scotland SCIAF are active in eight countries: Democratic Republic of Congo, Ethiopia, Malawi, Rwanda, South Sudan, Zambia, Cambodia and Colombia.

+Following the start of the Russian invasion of Ukraine, SCIAF provided support to Ukraine through the Caritas International network.
+In 2022, SCIAF provided €0.6 million for Caritas Ukraine, a Ukrainian Catholic not-for-profit and humanitarian relief organisation.